 Extended forecasts are highly inaccurate once you go 10 days or beyond.
 Looking at weather patterns beyond that, gets you into averages of accumulated year’s data.
 Don’t prepare and go based on that.

-Have your extra gear along in your vehicle if at all possible.
-Adjust your final “go” items the day you depart.
+Have extra gear along in your vehicle if at all possible.
+Adjust your final “go” items just prior to hitting the trail.
 The main concern is a wild cold front coming in and dropping temperatures down lower than people are prepared for.
 This is more of a concern for Fall, Winter, and Spring.

 An emergency due to cold, and being ill prepared for it, becomes difficult to deal with too.
-Do not go without rain gear or a poncho.
+Do not go without rain gear.

 Nights in the desert can become extremely cold compared to daytime temperatures.
 Low humidity levels in the desert makes things seem much colder than it might really be.
 Take appropriate clothing and sleeping gear, and a means to keep it dry should it rain.